slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/README.md

  - Extraction of multiple fasta sequences from a multiple headers text file.md: This Bash script is designed to extract multiple FASTA sequences from a multi-FASTA file based on a list of protein IDs provided in text files.

  - Splitting the files into individual protein id's from a multi-fasta sequences.md: This Bash script is designed to split a multi-FASTA file into individual files based on protein IDs (headers).
 It creates a separate file for each protein sequence and stores them in an organized directory structure.

+7. **FastANI.md**: This script orchestrates the use of FastANI to calculate the Average Nucleotide Identity between genome sequences and then uses custom R and Python scripts to create visualizations of conserved regions based on FastANI results.

 ### Description of scripts